 Kansas has opted out of the federal bankruptcy exemptions.
 If you have live in Kansas for at least 730 days before you file a Chapter 13 bankruptcy in Kansas, you are require to use Kansas bankruptcy exemptions.
 If you have not lived in Kansas for at least two years, you may need to use the federal bankruptcy exemptions or the state bankruptcy exemptions for your previous residence.

 Kansas bankruptcy exemptions are generous compare to the federal bankruptcy exemptions and other state exemptions.
 You can protect the equity in assets including, but not limited to:

 - Public benefits

 The exemption amounts are limited and subject to revision.

 NOTE: The Kansas homestead exemption is unlimited for a home and one acre of land located in a town or city or home and up to 160 acres of farmland.
 However, if you have not owned the home for at least 40 months, your homestead exemption is limited to $170,350 as of April 1, 2019.
-That amount is scheduled for another adjustment in three years.
+That amount is schedule for another adjustment in three years.

 If you purchased your home with the proceeds from the sale of another home in Kansas, the time you owned your previous home counts in the calculation of the 40 months.

 Bankruptcy Courts and Trustees for Kansas